 The COVID-19 pandemic continues to threaten the lives of millions around the globe, straining economies and healthcare systems.
 The pandemic could be especially damaging to regions without access to reliable electricity, such as sub-Saharan Africa, where only 28 percent of healthcare facilities on average have access to reliable electricity.

-Electricity is essential for providing key healthcare services, such as powering heart rate monitors, ultrasound machines, microscopes, refrigerators for vaccines, and providing sufficient lighting to diagnose and treat patients.
+Electricity is essential for providing key healthcare services, such as providing sufficient lighting to diagnose and treat patients, refrigerators for vaccines, powering heart rate monitors, ultrasound machines, and microscopes.
 As these facilities run the risk of being unable to provide essential services, the impact of COVID-19 could be devastating without intervention.

 Off-grid solar companies are integral to increasing electricity access to healthcare facilities as well as the two out of three people in sub-Saharan Africa without power.
 However, they are also facing challenges as they try to navigate the current business environment impacted by COVID-19.
 According to a recent survey by the Global Off-Grid Lighting Association, around 50 percent of member companies predict they will be in serious financial trouble as a result of the pandemic.

 The Power Africa Off-grid Project’s Activities to Address the Public Health Crisis

 The RTI-implemented and USAID-funded Power Africa Off-grid Project, which supports the expansion of off-grid energy access with the goal of facilitating 8 million new off-grid electricity connections in sub-Saharan Africa by 2022, is adapting to respond to the COVID-19 pandemic.
 This response includes a mix of new and newly-adjusted activities, such as providing grants to electrify healthcare facilities and supporting off-grid solar companies to adapt their business practices to operate under new guidelines and principles due to the pandemic.